Elizabeth Anne Hull: Early life and education

-In 1993, Hull was regional judge for the National Council of Teachers of English Achievement Awards in Writing.

-Science fiction
+Career

-She has served as president of the Science Fiction Research Association and editor of its newsletter.
-SFRA awarded her the Thomas D. Clareson Award for Distinguished Service in 1997, and she has been a member of the panel for the John W. Campbell Memorial Award for best SF novel since 1986.
+Hull was a member of the faculty at William Rainey Harper College in Palatine, Illinois, where she was a professor of English for over 30 years.
+She served as president of the Science Fiction Research Association and editor of its newsletter.
+SFRA awarded her the Thomas D. Clareson Award for Distinguished Service in 1997, and she was a member of the panel for the John W. Campbell Memorial Award for best SF novel since 1986.
 For over ten years, she served as North American secretary for the World SF International Organization for Professionals.

 With her husband Frederik Pohl, Hull edited the international anthology Tales from the Planet Earth.
-She is editor of the 2010 anthology, Gateways: Original New Stories Inspired by Frederik Pohl.
+She was editor of the 2010 anthology, Gateways: Original New Stories Inspired by Frederik Pohl.
+In 1993, Hull was regional judge for the National Council of Teachers of English Achievement Awards in Writing.

-Public service
+Politics

 In 1996, Hull, a former president of the Palatine Area League of Women Voters, was selected by the Democratic Party as its nominee against longtime Republican Congressman Phil Crane in Illinois's 8th congressional district; however, Crane was reelected.

 Personal life

 Hull and Pohl married in 1984.
 He had been married and divorced four times.
-"From her previous marriage, she has two daughters, Catherine Pizarro and Barbara Wintczak, and two grandchildren, Christine and Eric Wintczak."
+"From her previous marriage, she had two daughters, Catherine Pizarro and Barbara Wintczak, and two grandchildren, Christine and Eric Wintczak."